-- Open affiliated rowing clubs may register one additional racing name with British Rowing, to be used by juniors competing in British Rowing competitions. - b.
-All competitors using the Registered Junior Racing name shall be members of the host club, who will pay the capitation fee at the current rate for each person. - The annual fee for a Registered Junior Racing Name will be equal to the current basic club affiliation fee.
+- a.
+Open affiliated rowing clubs may register one Registered Junior Racing Name with British Rowing, to be used by juniors competing in British Rowing competitions. - b.
+All competitors using the Registered Junior Racing name shall be members of the host club, who will pay the capitation fee at the current rate for each person. - c.
+The annual fee for a Registered Junior Racing Name will be equal to the current basic club affiliation fee.